Apple2007/JackPortfolio/README.md

 # Jack's Portfolio (aka JackPortfolio)

 Hello!
 This is the Git Repository to my website hosted on [jackshorenstein.com](https://jackshorenstein.com)!
-The webiste is hosted on an EC2 instance that I rent from AWS ([Amazon Web Services](https://aws.amazon.com)).
+The webiste is hosted on an EC2 instance that I rent from GCP ([Google Cloud Platform](https://cloud.google.com)).
 With that, I really hope you like this and you use the design in your own projects.

 -- Jack Shorenstein